Best Tech Stack for Building a Discord Bot as a Solo Developer

 Discord bots need a persistent WebSocket connection.
 This rules out serverless platforms like Vercel or Netlify Functions.
 Your bot needs to be a long-running process.

 Railway is my first choice for solo developers.
 Deploy by connecting your GitHub repo, set your environment variables, and Railway keeps your bot running.
-The free tier gives you enough hours to run a bot part-time, and the $5/month Hobby plan gives you 24/7 uptime.
+New accounts get a one-time $5 trial credit with no credit card required, and the Hobby plan is $5 per month with included usage, aimed squarely at solo developers and side projects.
+That is enough to keep a small bot online 24/7.
 Deploys happen automatically on git push.
+(Check the current Railway pricing page before you commit, since usage-credit terms change.)

 Fly.io is the alternative if you want more control.
 It runs your bot in containers closer to your users (though for Discord bots, latency matters less than for web apps).
-Fly's free tier is also generous enough for a small bot.
+Fly is pay-as-you-go with no traditional free tier for new accounts anymore.
+The smallest always-on machine, a shared-cpu-1x with 256MB of RAM, runs about $2.02 per month in most regions, and stopped machines only bill for storage.
+That makes a tiny single-process bot genuinely cheap to keep online.

 What I'd Skip